-I am not an expert on relationships, nor would I claim to be.
-What I share here comes from reflection on lived experience and from more failed attempts than I care to count.
-Looking back, the approaches I describe make sense because they offer more nuance in defining when someone might actually be "ready."
+I am not an expert on relationships, and I'm not pretending to be.
+What I share here comes from reflection on lived experience — and from more failed attempts than I'd like to admit.
+Looking back, the frameworks I lean on below hold up because they bring real nuance to what "ready" actually means.

-This is not written from a place of bitterness or compromise.
-It comes after careful reflection and healing, from a perspective that is more balanced and reasonable than when I was in the thick of things.
-The only reason I decided to include a section on relationships at all is because so much of recovery literature either parrots the same mantras or avoids the subject entirely.
-What follows are perspectives offered from lived experience that you are not likely to find in most recovery settings.
+None of this is written from bitterness or resignation.
+It comes from the far side of some hard healing, with a steadier view than I had when I was in the thick of it.
+The only reason I included a section on relationships at all is because so much recovery literature either recycles the same mantras or dodges the subject entirely.
+What follows is what lived experience has taught me — perspectives you are unlikely to hear in most recovery settings.

 Take it with a grain of salt.
-This is still a running experiment even for me.
-I do not have it all figured out.
-I only believe what I am saying makes sense.
-My hope is that in reading this, you might see pieces of your own story and find perspective worth carrying forward.
+This is still a running experiment, even for me.
+I don't have it all figured out.
+I only believe that what I'm saying makes sense.
+My hope is that somewhere in here, you see pieces of your own story — and find something worth carrying forward.

 Nothing in recovery will wreck you faster than relationships.
 Not cravings.
 Not triggers.
-Not the hardest days of withdrawal.
+Not the worst days of withdrawal.
 Relationships.

-They reach straight past the rational mind and land in the oldest parts of you — attachment wounds, abandonment terror, the hunger for something you were never given.
-What registers as love, chemistry, or urgency is usually something much older running a very familiar script.
+They bypass the rational mind entirely and land in the oldest parts of you — attachment wounds, abandonment terror, the hunger for something you were never given.
+What registers as love, chemistry, or urgency is usually something far older, running a very familiar script.

 Look honestly at the relationships you keep repeating.
 Who pulls you in.
-What you endure.
+What you tolerate.
 Where you disappear.
 The pattern is there.
-It almost never points to weakness or failure.
-It points to a specific wound — and a very specific origin.
+It rarely points to weakness or failure — it points to a specific wound with a very specific origin.

-Relationships expose you faster than any amount of solo reflection.
-They find the places where your boundaries are fiction, your fears are running security, and the survival strategies you built at age seven are still making decisions on your behalf.
+Relationships expose you faster than any amount of solo reflection ever will.
+They find the places where your boundaries are fiction, your fears are running security, and the survival strategies you built at age seven are still quietly making decisions on your behalf.

 But seeing it isn't the same as changing it.
-Awareness is not a skill.
-It's a starting point.
+Awareness is not a skill — it's a starting point.
 Navigating conflict, holding a boundary under pressure, repairing rupture without burning everything down — those are learned.
 Slowly.
 Through failure.
-There's no shortcut through that part.
+There is no shortcut through that part.

-Recognizing what just happened — after the dust settles — is hard enough.
-Catching it while it's happening and choosing differently in real time?
+Recognizing what just happened — once the dust settles — is hard enough.
+Catching it mid-moment and choosing differently in real time?
 That's a different discipline entirely.
 Awareness opens the door.
 It doesn't walk you through it.

-So relationships in recovery demand more than good intentions.
-They demand patience you don't always feel, tolerance for discomfort you'd rather drink away, and discernment — the ability to tell the difference between intimacy and intensity, between growth and reenactment.
-Those two pairs feel almost identical from the inside.
+So relationships in recovery ask more of you than good intentions.
+They ask for patience you don't always feel, tolerance for discomfort you'd rather drink away, and discernment — the ability to tell the difference between intimacy and intensity, between growth and reenactment.
+From the inside, those two pairs feel almost identical.

 The guidelines you hear in recovery exist for real reasons.
 But rules handed down without context become cages.
 Understanding why they exist — and when they actually apply to you — is what turns a blunt instrument into something you can actually use.

-If you spend any time in recovery circles, you will hear the same two pieces of advice about relationships repeated almost like commandments, passed down from sponsor to newcomer, from meeting rooms to treatment centers.
+Spend any time in recovery circles and you will hear the same two pieces of advice repeated like commandments — passed down from sponsor to newcomer, from meeting rooms to treatment centers.

 "Wait at least one year before dating."